 Remembering 9/11: Mormon leaders share messages of comfort (12 items)

-As we reflect today on the tragic events of Sept.
+As we reflect this weekend on the tragic events of Sept.
 11, 2001, we would like to remind our readers of these messages of comfort shared by leaders of The Church of Jesus Christ of Latter-day Saints in the days and years since that awful day.

 President Gordon B. Hinckley, President Thomas S. Monson and Elder Quentin L. Cook are among those highlighted in this list.